tulma95/Observations-PWA/README.md

 ## Tech stack

 The application is made with react.
 The main focus was to create a mobile first progressive web application.
 The Observations are saved into a client-side storage using IndexedDB.
 The application works in offline mode using serviceworkers so users can add new observations when internet connection is not available.
+End to end tests are made with Cypress.
+The tests cover all possible use cases expect coordinates.

 ## Experiences during development